iszczesniak/cpp/memory/index.md

 ## Sample implementation

-Here's a sample implementation of the constructor elision and the temporary materialization.
+Here's a sample implementation of the constructor elision and the materialization.
 We are not returning anything, but pass a pointer where we want to have the return value created.
 We need to call a destructor right after the variable initialization (so that we have the memory allocated, and so that destructor is called right before the main function returns), but a compiler doesn't do it in its implementation.

 ```cpp